tirdadc/tirdadc.github.io/source/blog/2016-11-03-practical-use-of-jsonb-attributes-in-ruby-on-rails-forms.html.markdown

 ---
-title: Using JSONB attributes in Ruby on Rails
+title: Practical use of JSONB attributes in Ruby on Rails forms
 date: 2016-11-03 07:31:22 -0500
 tags: Ruby on Rails, Postgres
 ---